Skip to main content

 Free to use.
 Runs in your browser.

 Paste text to convert each character to its 8-bit binary representation, or paste binary to decode back to ASCII.
-Supports UTF-8 characters.
+ASCII characters only (0-127).

 Text